 200 g your choice of pesto (I used tarragon, but basil would also be great)

 good handful of fresh herbs, such as oregano, basil and thyme

 Large cast-iron frying pan

 1: Heat your barbecue for about 30 minutes to get it nice and hot.
 I used a wood-fire barbecue as it gives a great flavour as well as a good high heat, which is important to ensure you seal the meat rather than stewing it, retaining the juices and keeping the chicken meat nice and moist.

-2: Get your butterfly chicken and carefully loosen he skin so you can stuff your pesto under the skin and add the herbs also, don’t worry about cutting them or anything, its just to give it flavour whistle it cooks.
+Using your fingers, carefully loosen the skin of your butterflied chicken and gently smear the pesto under the skin.
+Tuck the herbs in as well – don’t worry about cutting them or anything; it's just to give it extra flavour while it cooks.

-Drizzle with a little olive oil and sprinkle with salt before serving.
-More recipes to accompany this coming.
+2: Drizzle with a little olive oil and sprinkle with salt before serving with string green beans with creamy cauliflower and cheesy capsicum.